Analyzing Koopman approaches to physics-informed machine learning for long-term sea-surface temperature forecasting: Data and Method

 In testing, we evaluate the following metrics, in terms of a prediction $\hat{y}_t$ and target $y_t$. \begin{itemize} \item Relative prediction error (RelPred) measures the error scaled by the intensity of the target:

 This is used so that the error of hot and cold months can be compared on more equal footing. \item Celcius Mean-Absolute Error (MAE) is simply the average absolute difference between $\hat{y}_t$ and $y_t$, in units that are universally interpretable (unlike relative prediction error).
-We will prefer these units because of their universal meaning. \end{itemize} We also measured mean-squared error and mean-absolute error, though they will not appear here as they find they do not add any information not already contained in the two metrics above.
+We will prefer these units because of their universal meaning. \end{itemize} We also measured mean-squared error and mean-absolute error, though they will not appear here as we find they did not seem to provide any insights not already represented in the two metrics above.

 We calculate not only multiple metrics but multiple aggregations of those metrics among the 12 trials of each model: average, median, min, max, and standard deviation.